-The chain consists of many parts which work against each other.
-If the chain is not maintained properly, it will wear out rapidly, therefore, form the habit of periodically servicing the chain.
-This service is especially necessary when riding in dusty conditions.

-This motorcycle has a drive chain with small rubber O-rings between the chain plates.
-Steam cleaning, high-pressure washes, and certain solvents can damage these O-rings.
+The chain consists of many parts which work with each other.
+If the chain is not maintained properly, it will wear out quickly, Therefore, the chain must be serviced regularly.
+This service is especially necessary when riding in dusty areas.
+This motorcycle is equipped with a sealed type chain.
+Steam cleaning, highpressure washes, and solvents can damage chain so do not use these for cleaning it.
 Use only kerosene to clean the drive chain.
 Wipe it dry, and thoroughly lubricate it with SAE 30~50W motor oil.
 Do not use any other lubricants on the drive chain.
-They may contain solvents that could damage the O-rings.
+They may contain solvents that could damage the sealed chain.